miklevin/MikeLev.in/_posts/2022-08-11-use-python-to-cycle-your-ip-with-hma-vpn-software-and-windows-automation.md

 ---
 date: 2022-08-11
 title: Use Python to Cycle Your IP with HMA VPN Software and Windows Automation
-permalink: /blog/use-python-to-cycle-your-ip-with-hma-vpn-software-and-windows-automation/
 headline: Discover How I Used Python to Cycle My IP with HMA VPN Software and Windows Automation
 description: In October 2021, I discovered a solution to cycle my IP using Python, HMA VPN Software, and Windows Automation.
 With this code, I was able to connect and disconnect the VPN, change the IP address, and check the VPN state - all found on Stack Overflow.
 Come find out how I did it!
 keywords: Python, HMA, VPN, Software, Windows, Automation, Stack Overflow, IP, Address, pywinauto, Connect, Disconnect, State, October 2021
-categories: automation, python
+categories: python, automation
+permalink: /blog/use-python-to-cycle-your-ip-with-hma-vpn-software-and-windows-automation/
 layout: post
 ---

 Wow wee!
 This is not a nut I thought I'd crack.
 Actually, someone else cracked the nut and it was October of 2021.
 I wish I was staying on top of this topic